rjkenney11/Random-Password-Generator/README.md

 # homework-3

 ## Random Password Generator
-Create a password generator that would randomly make a string of characters that could include uppercase/lowercase letters, special characters and numbers based on the users selections or preferences.
+A password generator that randomly makes a string of characters that can include uppercase/lowercase letters, special characters and numbers based on the users selections or preferences.

 ## Motivation